Bihar Legislature

-The Bihar Legislature (IAST: Bihar Vidhan Mandal) is the supreme legislative body of the state of Bihar.
-It is a bicameral legislature composed of two houses, The Bihar Legislative Council (Bihar Vidhan Parishad) and The Bihar Legislative Assembly (Bihar Vidhan Sabha).
-The Governor of Bihar in his role as head of the legislature has full powers to summon and prorogue either house of legislature or to dissolve the Legislative Assembly.
-The governor can exercise these powers only upon the advice of the Chief minister and his ministry.
+The Bihar Legislature (IAST: Bihar Vidhan Mandal) is the supreme legislative body of the Indian state of Bihar.
+It is a bicameral legislature composed of two houses: the Bihar Legislative Council (Bihar Vidhan Parishad) and the Bihar Legislative Assembly (Bihar Vidhan Sabha).

+The Governor of Bihar, as the constitutional head of the legislature, has the authority to summon and prorogue either house of the legislature and to dissolve the Legislative Assembly.
+These powers are exercised on the advice of the Chief Minister and the Council of Ministers.

-Those elected or nominated (by the governor) to either house of legislature are referred to as Member of the Legislative Assembly (India) (MLAs).
-The Member of the Legislative Assembly are directly elected by the Bihari public voting in single-member districts and the Member of the Legislative Council are elected by the MLAs, panchayat, teachers, graduates and local governing body by proportional representation.
-The Legislature has a sanctioned strength of 243 in the Legislative Assembly and 75 in the Legislative Council including 12 nominees from the expertise of different fields of literature, art, science, and social service.
-The Assembly meets at Bihar Legislative House in Patna.
+Those elected or nominated to either house of the legislature are collectively referred to as members of the legislature.
+Members of the Bihar Legislative Assembly are known as Members of the Legislative Assembly (MLAs), while members of the Bihar Legislative Council are known as Members of the Legislative Council (MLCs).

+Members of the Bihar Legislative Assembly are directly elected by the people of Bihar from single-member constituencies through the first-past-the-post system.
+Members of the Bihar Legislative Council are elected indirectly by elected representatives, teachers, graduates and local authorities through the system of proportional representation.

+The Bihar Legislature has a sanctioned strength of 243 members in the Legislative Assembly and 75 members in the Legislative Council, including 12 members nominated by the governor from the fields of literature, art, science and social service.
+The legislature meets at the Bihar State Assembly complex in Patna.